provotum/specification/specification/rest-interface/rest-interface-specification.md

   }
 ```

-The response will contain the ciphertext as well as the corresponding proof:
+The response will have a status code of `201` and contain the ciphertext as well as the corresponding proof in the body:

 ```
 {